Coeur Mining (CDE) – Lowering 2023 Expectations

 Labrador Gold is a Canadian based mineral exploration company focused on the acquisition and exploration of prospective gold projects in Eastern Canada.

 Labrador Gold’s flagship property is the 100% owned Kingsway project in the Gander area of Newfoundland.
 The three licenses comprising the Kingsway project cover approximately 12km of the Appleton Fault Zone which is associated with gold occurrences in the region, including those of New Found Gold immediately to the south of Kingsway.
 Infrastructure in the area is excellent located just 18km from the town of Gander with road access to the project, nearby electricity and abundant local water.
-LabGold is drilling a projected 100,000 metres targeting high-grade epizonal gold mineralization along the Appleton Fault Zone with encouraging results.
-The Company has approximately $17 million in working capital and is well funded to carry out the planned program.
+LabGold is drilling a projected 100,000 metres targeting high-grade epizonal gold mineralization along the Appleton Fault Zone with encouraging results to date.
+The Company has approximately $16 million in working capital and is well funded to carry out the planned program.

 The Hopedale property covers much of the Florence Lake greenstone belt that stretches over 60 km.
 The belt is typical of greenstone belts around the world but has been underexplored by comparison.
 Work to date by Labrador Gold show gold anomalies in rocks, soils and lake sediments over a 3 kilometre section of the northern portion of the Florence Lake greenstone belt in the vicinity of the known Thurber Dog gold showing where grab samples assayed up to 7.8g/t gold.
 In addition, anomalous gold in soil and lake sediment samples occur over approximately 40 km along the southern section of the greenstone belt (see news release dated January 25 th 2018 for more details).
 Labrador Gold now controls approximately 40km strike length of the Florence Lake Greenstone Belt.